 -Chief Seattle, Dwamish

-The Southern Ute Indian Tribe's Air Quality Program is dedicated to monitoring and ensuring that the air on the Southern Ute Indian Reservation remains clean and safe for Tribal Members and the general public, now and into the future.
-This is being done through ambient monitoring, permitting of pollution sources, emissions inventories and continued research of air pollution and its sources.
-It is the goal of the Air Quality Program to monitor and regulate air pollutants in all areas, and from all sources on the Reservation.
+The Southern Ute Indian Tribe’s Air Quality Program is dedicated to ensuring that the air on the Southern Ute Indian Reservation remains clean and safe for Tribal Members and residents, now and into the future.
+This is being done through monitoring of air quality, permitting and compliance monitoring of large pollution sources, emissions inventories and continued research of air pollution and its sources.